darkbard81/foundryvtt-rest-api-relay/documentation/start-session-POST.md

 Starts a headless Foundry session.
 Must provide a handshake token and the encrypted password.
 The postman file includes scripts that automate this.

 This is for interacting with Foundry without opening a separate browser.
-The connection is slower using a headless browser, and /sheet is not currently supperted in headless mode.
-Intented for cases when there is no user actively loggind in to Foundry when sending API requests.
+The connection is slower using a headless browser, and /sheet is not currently supported in headless mode.
+Intended for cases when there is no user actively logged in to Foundry when sending API requests.

 The API key in the Foundry REST API Module in that world *must* be the same one used to create the headless session.